WPChill/strong-testimonials/readme.txt

 Yes.
 With some HTML and CSS knowledge, you can copy any template to your theme and customize it as you see fit.
 You can also have multiple custom templates.
 A [tutorial](https://www.wpmission.com/knowledge-base/strong-testimonials/) is coming soon.

+= Can I display a large version of the featured image in a lightbox? =

+Yes.
+This requires a lightbox so if your theme does not include one, you will need a plugin like [Simple Colorbox](https://wordpress.org/plugins/simple-colorbox/).

 == Screenshots ==

 1. The default View settings and the default template.